-- Report all income and losses from business, farm, partnership, and PAS corporation schedules. - In determining this amount, you may offset your own business income from one business with your own business loss from another. - If reporting a total net loss, fill in the oval next to Line 4 on your PA-40.
+- Report all income (losses) from business, farm, partnership, and PAS corporation schedules. - You may offset your own income against your own loss or losses from other business activities. - If reporting a total net loss, fill in the oval next to Line 4 on your PA-40.

-Report your net income or loss from an unincorporated business or profession on PA Schedule C. You may be able to submit a PA Schedule C-EZ, if you file a Federal Schedule C-EZ.
-Report your net income or loss from farming on a PA Schedule F.
+For PA purposes, determine net income (loss) under accepted principles and practices of the accounting profession.
+Report your net income (loss) from an unincorporated business or profession on PA Schedule C. File a PA Schedule C or a PA Schedule F using your separate books and records for PA purposes.
+You may be able to submit a PA Schedule C-EZ, if you file a Federal Schedule C-EZ.